Posted on 12th January 2020

 The silence is different from that experienced in traditional, solitary meditation, which normally takes place deep inside oneself, as a devotional exercise for one’s own spiritual development.
 The listening and waiting in a Meeting for Worship is a shared experience in which worshippers seek the Spirit.

-In the silence you find an open space, not entrapment.
+In the silence you find an open space of freethinking, not an entrapment of closed thought.

 Image from mclyte.wordpress.com/